-As we will discuss in later chapters on marketing, one reason why experienced factoring brokers focus much of their business development efforts on payroll intensive, services related prospects such as staffing companies, guard services, janitorial services, landscaping companies, etc., is because of their typically large payroll responsibilities.
+As you learn more as you get involve in marketing, one reason why experienced factoring brokers focus much of their business development efforts on payroll intensive services related prospects such as staffing companies, guard services, janitorial services, landscaping companies, etc., is because of their typically large payroll responsibilities.
 These are businesses that tend to have an abundance of employees and sizable weekly or bi-weekly payrolls.
 For brokers, they can represent "low hanging fruit" for prospecting and as we will discuss later, such small service companies with an abundance of employees are a great place to start marketing.